 4) Oral risedronate sodium (INN risedronic acid) 5 mg once daily, 35 mg once a week, or 150 mg monthly.

-4. Oral strontium ranelate (available in some countries; not approved for use in North America) in a dose 2 g/d (at bedtime, before sleep, ≥2 h after a meal) may be used in combination with calcium and vitamin D. Strontium ranelate inhibits bone resorption and probably also stimulates bone synthesis (this has not been proven to date).
+4. Oral strontium ranelate (available in some countries; not approved for use in North America) at a dose 2 g/d (at bedtime, before sleep, ≥2 h after a meal) may be used in combination with calcium and vitamin D. Strontium ranelate inhibits bone resorption and probably also stimulates bone synthesis (this has not been proven to date).
 At the beginning of treatment, diarrhea may occur.
 Strontium ranelate is used in men and women with severe osteoporosis.

 The agent is contraindicated in patients with ischemic heart disease, peripheral artery disease, cerebrovascular disease, uncontrolled hypertension, a history of venous thromboembolism, and in those who are immobilized.
 Strontium ranelate is not recommended in patients with creatinine clearance <30 mL/min.

 5. Denosumab 60 mg subcutaneously every 6 months.
-This is a human monoclonal antibody against the receptor activator of nuclear factor kappa-B ligand (RANKL), which prevents the activation of RANK on the cell surface of osteoclasts and their precursors.
+This is a human monoclonal antibody against the receptor activator of nuclear factor kappa-B ligand (RANKL), which prevents the activation of the receptor activator of nuclear factor kappa-B (RANK) on the cell surface of osteoclasts and their precursors.
 Denosumab inhibits the synthesis, function, and survival of osteoclasts, thus decreasing resorption of the compact and trabecular bone.
 It is recommended for osteoporosis in postmenopausal women and in men, and particularly in men with prostate cancer undergoing hormonal treatment who show loss of bone mass (thus being at increased fracture risk) and women with breast cancer where it may be beneficial in disease-free survival.
 Denosumab may be used in patients with renal failure as it is not excreted through the kidneys; however, these patients are at high risk for developing severe symptomatic hypocalcemia and should be monitored carefully.
 The effect on BMD may exceed the effect of bisphosphonates.Evidence 3Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness.
 Benjamin B, Benjamin MA, Swe M, Sugathan S. Review on the comparison of effectiveness between denosumab and bisphosphonates in post-menopausal osteoporosis.
 Osteoporos Sarcopenia.
 2016 Jun;2(2):77-81. doi: 10.1016/j.afos.2016.03.003.
 Epub 2016 Apr 27.
 Review.
 PMID: 30775470; PMCID: PMC6372735.
 After withdrawal of this drug, there may be a rapid loss of bone mass, so alternative treatment (eg, bisphosphonates) should be continued.

 6. Teriparatide 20 microg subcutaneously once daily should be considered in those at high fracture risk.
 This is a recombinant 1-34 N-terminal fragment of the parathyroid hormone molecule.
 It is indicated in patients with severe osteoporosis and multiple fractures in whom bisphosphonates, strontium ranelate, and denosumab either cannot be used or are ineffective.
 It should not be used for >24 months (after this time use a bisphosphonate).